PEHGP/TIGER/README.md

 # TIGER
 Just Scripts.
-These scripts are further analyzed based on CRISPResso2 Results.
+These scripts are used to analyze results of CRISPResso2